xiasong0501/GRAT/readme.md

 #### Acknowledgement: Most codes for training and evaluating the [Medical SAM](https://github.com/hitachinsk/SAMed) come from SAMed by [hitachinsk](https://github.com/hitachinsk).

+We will tidy up codes for attacking camouflaged and shadow SAM soon.
+Please feel free to email me if there is an urgent need.

 If you find this code helpful, please consider citing: